Decoding the FDA Health Claims on Product Labels

 Made With …

 Some food manufacturers might claim the product is “made with whole grains” but that doesn’t mean it is 100% whole grain.
-In fact the product may only contain a small amount of whole grains and a large amount of refined flours.
+In fact, the product may only contain a small number of whole grains and a large number of refined flours.
 Manufacturers who use 100% whole grains in their products take pride to indicate “made with 100% whole grain” or “made with 100% whole wheat”.
 Always read the list of ingredients.

 Food manufacturers like to use the claim “made with..” because it makes it appear the food has more of the specific ingredient than it really does.
 The same goes for the claim “made with organic grains”.
 If it does not say 100% organic, then at least 30 percent of the product is not organic.